davidwolfpaw/FetchFox/readme.md

 To do this curation I do a lot of copypasting between multiple apps and spaces.
 I have been wanting a tool to make it easier for me to manage my curation, and I'm finally making one!

-The goal for this browser extension is to allow me to (eventually) one-click on a page and save the metadata that I use for sharing to browser storage.
+The goal for this browser extension is to allow me to save the metadata of an article, video, or podcast for sharing to browser storage.
 I can then filter and sort those links and send them where I will end up using them in the format that I want most.
 The goal is to save articles and save time!

 ### How do I use it?
 Right now I'm developing this browser extension for Firefox, and will try replicating it to other browsers when it is more stable.

-#### To install:
+#### To run this as a test extension:
 - Download the files and unzip them
 - Open a new tab in Firefox and go to `about:debugging#/runtime/this-firefox` in your address bar
 - Click "Load Temporary Add-on..."